Opencart and Shopify are two popular options that people consider for building an ecommerce website but which one is the best choice?

 Adding a new product in Opencart isn’t overly difficult but it is a more involved process than it is with Shopify, this is because of the layout that Opencart has opted for.

 As you can see in the image below, they have gone for a tabbed layout and there are quite a few options and configurations you can set up within Opencart and it does take some time to work through it and make sure that you have set it up properly.

-To manage your inventory in Opencart requires you to go back in and edit the products individually as there is not bulk product editor available in the core Opencart.
-There is a filter system that you can use to quickly find your products but you still to go in and edit them one by one, not great if you have a large and constantly changing inventory.
+To manage your inventory in Opencart requires you to go back in and edit the products individually as there is no bulk product editor available in the core Opencart.
+There is a filter system that you can use to quickly find your products but you still have to go in and edit them one by one, not great if you have a large and constantly changing inventory.

-Instead the page has a really nice flow to it and it really doesn’t take long to go through and add a new product.
+Instead, the page has a really nice flow to it and it really doesn’t take long to go through and add a new product.

 - Manual Collections – manually add products

 - Automated Collections – products are added to collections based on rules that you create